MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-organization.md

 There's no limitation on where the content resides.
 The content could reside in a personal workspace or a regular workspace.
 What matters is that the app user has permission to view (or create or edit) the content.
 For example, it's possible to embed content from the app user's personal workspace.

-Any content the user can see in the Power BI service can be embedded in a custom application.
+Any content the user can see in the Power BI service may be embedded in a custom application.
 If the user has permission to create or edit content, it's possible for a custom app to support that functionality (for Power BI reports only).

 ### Authentication

-The authentication flow is interactive authentication with Azure AD, which means that the app user will be challenged to authenticate.
+The authentication flow is _interactive authentication_ with Azure AD.
+Interactive authentication means that the app user will be challenged to authenticate.
 When authenticated, Azure AD returns an access token.
-It's the responsibility of the custom application to cache the access token so that it can be used to make Power BI REST API calls and to embed content inside the `iframe` HTML element.
+It's the responsibility of the custom application to cache the access token so that it can be used to make Power BI REST API calls and to embed content inside an `iframe` HTML element.
 Those calls can retrieve metadata about Power BI content on behalf of the app user, including the properties required to embed it in the custom application.

 ### Licensing